troykinsella/concourse-ansible-playbook-resource/README.md

 * `playbook`: Optional.
 Default `site.yml`.
 The path to the playbook file to run, relative to `path`.
 * `skip_tags`: Optional.
 Only run plays and tasks not tagged with this list of values.
+* `setup_commands`: Optional.
+A list of shell commands to run before executing the playbook.
+  See the `Custom Setup Commands` section for explanation.
 * `tags`: Optional.
 Only run plays and tasks tagged with this list of values.
 * `vars`: Optional.
 An object of extra variables to pass to `ansible-playbook`.
   Mutually exclusive with `vars_file`.